uthpalaherath/uthpalaherath.github.io/_posts/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters.md

 # Usage

-Place this script in a directory which is included in your `$PATH` variable to access it globally (e.g., in `~/dotfiles`).
+Place this script in a directory which is included in your `$PATH` variable to access it globally (e.g., to make  `/hpc/home/ukh/dotfiles` directory globally accessible, add the line `export PATH="/hpc/home/ukh/dotfiles/:$PATH"`  to your `~/.bashrc` and source it).
 You may also need to make it executable by typing the following command in the terminal.

 ```
 chmod +x jobstats.sh